 Campaigns on Kickstarter can last between one and 60 days, but the company’s stats suggest 30-day campaigns are more likely to hit the funding sweet spot.
 There are some psychological reasons for running a shorter campaign: it helps to create feelings of urgency and scarcity, which act as psychological motivators for backers to donate quickly to avoid missing out.

 Backers and creators alike view Kickstarter as the flagship crowdfunding platform.
-Its brand recognition is unparalleled; According to veteran project creator and publisher of Dark Regions Press Chris Morey, Kickstarter gets about 300% more unique visitors as Indiegogo does on a monthly basis.
-Many first-time project creators have contributed to Kickstarter campaigns in the past, which means they are already familiar with the platform.
+Its brand recognition is unparalleled — Kickstarter is estimated to get over 46 million monthly visitors while Indiegogo gets 10 million monthly visitors Many first-time project creators have contributed to Kickstarter campaigns in the past, which means they are already familiar with the platform.

-Arthur Maitre, e-commerce manager of product design company Native Union, says he had contributed to Kickstarter campaigns long before he started working at the company.
+Arthur Maitre, e-commerce manager of product design company Native Union, says he had contributed to Kickstarter campaigns long before he started working at Native Union.
 He was drawn to the platform because of its dynamic community, and saw it as a natural fit for Native Union’s JUMP and ECLIPSE cable campaigns.
-“The community on the Kickstarter tends to be a little more vocal,” he says.
+“The community on Kickstarter tends to be a little more vocal,” he says.
 “There’s a lot more communication, and we really enjoy that about the crowdfunding process.”

 Maitre says the priority for both campaigns was to have a strong showing in the first 24 hours.
 “The more momentum your campaign gets early on, the better it is for the popularity ranking, the press coverage, and everything that follows.”